 How to Get in Touch with Parents About IEP Meetings

-Thankfully, there are a few different ways to get in touch with parents about IEPs that may help ensure that everyone is present for the meeting and on the same page.
+There’s a lot to do before you hold an IEP meeting, and thankfully, there are a few different ways to get in touch with parents about IEP meetings that may help ensure that everyone is present for the meeting and on the same page.

 Getting in Touch with Parents About IEP Meetings